ivanursul/ivanursul/articles/java/openSourceCollections.md

 ### <a href="#openSourceCollectionsInJava" name="openSourceCollectionsInJava"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Open Source Collections in Java

 Welcome to the blog about *Collections* in Java.
-In this article, I am going to introduce a concept of *Appache Commons, Guava, Fastutil, Trove, and Goldman Sachs Collections libraries* and their Interfaces, Classes and Methods supported by examples.
+In this article, I am going to introduce a concept of *Apache Commons, Guava, Fastutil, Trove, and Goldman Sachs Collections libraries* and their Interfaces, Classes, and Methods supported by examples.
 I hope you will enjoy the content and gain some new experience.

 The Collection in Java provides an architecture to manipulate with the group of objects.
 Collections provide:
-* all the operations that are performed on a data, such as searching, sorting, insertion, and deletion
+* all the operations that are performed on data, such as searching, sorting, insertion, and deletion
 * interfaces such as <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">Lists</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets">Sets</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/queues">Queues</a>, and <a href="https://programiranjepro.github.io/ivanursul/articles/java/deques">Deques</a>
 * classes such as <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">ArrayList<a/>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">LinkedList</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">Vector</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">Stack</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/queues">PriorityQueue</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets">HashSet</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets">LinkedHashSet</a>, and <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets"> TreeSet</a>

 More about this will be explained below, distributed by different libraries.

-### <a href="#appacheCommonsCollections" name="appacheCommonsCollections"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Appache Commons Collections
+### <a href="#apacheCommonsCollections" name="apacheCommonsCollections"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Apache Commons Collections

-<a href="https://commons.apache.org/proper/commons-collections/">Appache Commons Collections</a> provide the following features:
+<a href="https://commons.apache.org/proper/commons-collections/">Apache Commons Collections</a> provide the following features:
 * <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/Bag.html">Bag</a> Interface with a number of copies of each object
-* <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/BidiMap.html">BidiMap</a> Interface provide Bi-Directional maps that can be looked up both, from value to key, as like as key to value
+* <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/BidiMap.html">BidiMap</a> Interface provides Bi-Directional maps that can be looked up both, from value to key, as like as key to value
-* <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/MapIterator.html">MapIterator</a> Interface provide iteration over maps
+* <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/MapIterator.html">MapIterator</a> Interface provides iteration over maps
 * *Transforming Decorators* alter each object when it is added to the collection
 * *Composite Collections* make multiple collections look like one (uniformly)
 * *Ordered Maps* and *Sets* retain the order elements are added in